Infrared signature of active massive black holes in nearby dwarf galaxies: Black hole mass estimates

-Black hole masses were estimated using the bolometric luminosity of the galaxies.
-Bolometric luminosities, taken to be the 100 micron to 10 keV integrated luminosity \citep{richards06}, are typically obtained using corrections to the mid-infrared bands where the AGN emission dominates.
-We used the 12 (W3) and 22 micron (W4) k-corrected flux densities from WISE to compute the bolometric luminosities of our WISE color-selected AGN, and applied the bolometric corrections $L_{bol} \simeq 8 \times L_{12\mu m}$ (W3) and $L_{bol} \simeq 10 \times L_{22\mu m}$ (W4) from \citet{richards06}, which are not strongly dependent on AGN luminosity (see their Figure~12).
+Black hole masses were estimated using the bolometric luminosity of our AGN candidates.
+Bolometric luminosities, taken to be the 100 $\mu$m to 10 keV integrated luminosity \citep{richards06}, are typically obtained using corrections to the mid-infrared bands where the AGN emission dominates.
+The 12 (W3) and 22 $\mu$m (W4) k-corrected flux densities from WISE can be used to compute the bolometric luminosities of the WISE colour-selected AGN by applying the bolometric corrections $L_{bol} \simeq 8 \times L_{12\mu {\rm m}}$ (W3) and $L_{bol} \simeq 10 \times L_{22\mu {\rm m}}$ (W4) from \citet{richards06}, which are not strongly dependent on AGN luminosity (see their Figure~12).
 However, note that \citet{richards06} only considered type~1 (BL) AGN in their analysis so that applying these corrections to type~2 AGN may lead to additional uncertainties in the BH mass estimates.
+Here, we only compute the BH mass estimates based on the 12 $\mu$m luminosities, as the S/N of the WISE data in the 12 $\mu$m images is higher than in the 22 $\mu$m images.
+By comparison, the bolometric luminosity of an AGN can also be estimated using the [O III]~$\lambda$5007 emission line luminosity \citep[e.g.][]{moran14}.
+In this case, the bolometric correction ranges from a factor of a hundred ($L_{bol} \simeq 3500 \times L_{5007}$) \citep{heckman04} to a factor of ten ($L_{bol} \simeq 174 \times L_{5007}$) \citep{greene07} larger than the IR bolometric correction.

-The bolometric luminosity of an AGN can also be estimated using the [O III]~$\lambda$5007 emission line luminosity \citep[e.~g.,][]{moran14}.
-However, in this method the bolometric correction is very uncertain, ranging from a factor of a hundred ($L_{bol} \simeq 3500 \times L_{5007}$) \citep{heckman04} to a factor of ten ($L_{bol} \simeq 174 \times L_{5007}$) \citep{greene07} larger than the IR bolometric correction.
+For point source AGN candidates, we used the w3mpro magnitudes to compute BH masses.
+For our 30 extended source AGN candidates, we used the aperture magnitude corresponding to the measured extent of the central source in W3 (e.g.\ for a galaxy with a radial extent of 19 arcsec in W3, we used w3mag\_6).
+As 11 of our AGN candidates are spatially larger than the largest WISE aperture (24.75 arcsec radius aperture), the BH mass estimates for these sources is only a lower limit.
 Given the bolometric luminosity derived from the IR, making the assumption that accretion is at the Eddington limit yields a lower limit on the black hole mass.
 However, given that the growth rates of AGN can span several orders of magnitude, from super-Eddington accretion to $10^{-3} L_{Edd}$ \citep{simmons13, steinhardt10}, we computed black hole masses assuming the following three cases: $L_{bol} = L_{Edd}$, $L_{bol} = 0.1 L_{Edd}$ and $L_{bol} = 0.01 L_{Edd}$.